dhanankhero/slimmy-framework/README.md

 > this framework using Eloquent laravel for Model, so you can read full documentation about using Eloquent [here](http://laravel.com/docs/eloquent)

 ### View
-View basically is a file that contain HTML, css or js code that rendered to browser as web page.
+View basically is a file that contain HTML, css or js code that rendered to browser as a web page.
 View files by default is located on `app/views` directory.
 This framework use twig as View, so you should use `.twig` as extension.

 Rendering a view in controller
 ```php